domfarolino/mage/README.md

 ├─ WORKSPACE
 ```

-### 1. Write the Magen interface for the network process
+### 1. Write your interface in a `.magen` file

 The first thing you need to do is write the Magen interface that `main.cc` will
 use to send messages to the network process.
 This includes a `FetchURL` IPC that
 contains a URL.
-Magen interfaces are typically defined in a `magen/ directory`:
+Magen interfaces are typically defined in a `magen/` directory:

 ```cpp
 // network_process/magen/network_process.magen